 Who can request a review

 Only trustees or authorised representatives can request a review.
-If an employer or guarantor has previously raised an Experian appeal, they need to show that the trustees have authorised them to request a review.
+If an employer or guarantor has previously raised a D&B appeal, they need to show that the trustees have authorised them to request a review.

 What issues can be raised in a review?